 This employee engagement is crucial.
-Employees that feel a connection with their workplace are happier, healthier, and more loyal employees.
-Further research from Gallup discovered engaged teams were 17% more productive than those that lack this connection.
+Employees who connect with their work are happier, healthier, and more loyal.
+Further research from Gallup discovered engaged teams were 17% more productive than those that lacked this connection.

-However, this is not the only benefit.
-Effective performance management can positively impact other key metrics in an organisation, helping to create an inclusive, vibrant, and successful culture; a workplace where employees actively want to work.
+However, this employee motivation is one of many benefits.
+An effective performance management cycle can positively impact other key metrics in an organisation, helping to create an inclusive, vibrant, and successful culture — a workplace where employees actively want to work.
 Here are some of the additional benefits of getting performance management right:

-For nine years in a row, the Employee Retention Report has reported the number one reason why employees leave their jobs is due to a lack of career development.
-With effective performance management, which includes frequent conversations on development and career ambitions, employees can see clearly how they can get to where they want to go, encouraging them to stay with their current employer.
+For nine years in a row, the Employee Retention Report has reported that the number one reason employees leave their jobs is a lack of career development.
+With an effective performance management cycle, which includes frequent conversations on development and career ambitions, employees can see clearly how they can get to where they want to go, encouraging them to stay with their current employer.

 What are the essential elements required in an effective performance management process?

-Whatever performance management process an organisation decides to adopt, there are certain elements that must be included in order to create an effective, robust and collaborative process that works for managers, employees and the business as a whole.
+Whatever performance management process an organisation adopts, you must include certain elements to create an effective, robust and collaborative approach that works for managers, employees and the business as a whole.

 These are the bedrock upon which everything else in the performance management process is built.
-Getting this right is key to ensuring employees have targets that are realistic enough for them to achieve but also challenging enough to allow for growth.
-These should always be set collaboratively; it’s vital that line managers and employees do this together so that both are completely aware of what is required and happy that the objectives provide sufficient direction and motivation.
+Getting this right is key to ensuring employees have realistic targets for them to achieve but also challenging enough to allow for growth.
+These should always be set collaboratively.
+Line managers and employees must do this together so that both are entirely aware of what is required and happy that the objectives provide sufficient direction and motivation.

-These should also align with the overall objectives of the organisation to ensure each employee contributes to the success of the business.
+These should also align with the organisation’s overall objectives to ensure each employee contributes to the business’s success.

 The more employees are involved in the process and have the authority to put forward their views, the more engaged they will be in achieving these goals.

 There is no right or wrong answer here.
-The important thing is to find the approach that works best for your organisation and your employees.
+The important thing is to find the best approach for your organisation and your employees.

-Knowing what is working well and what could be improved is an essential part of employee development.
-Receiving feedback from across the business highlighting successes when they happen is of huge benefit to employees.
-It shows them that what they are doing is being valued and appreciated and ensures no useful information is lost or forgotten.
+Knowing what works well and what could be improved is essential to employee development.
+Receiving feedback from across the business highlighting successes when they happen is of enormous benefit to employees.
+It shows them their actions are valued and appreciated and ensures no useful information is lost or forgotten.

-Our recent research with employees and their attitude towards feedback revealed that only 9% would not want to work in an organisation that embraces a feedback culture.
-Feedback is especially important to younger employees who are starting out in their careers.
-They actively want to work in organisations that offer them timely, relevant, and useful feedback to help them develop and progress in their careers.
+Appraisd research with employees and their attitude towards feedback revealed that only 9% would not want to work in an organisation that embraces a feedback culture.
+Feedback is vital to younger employees starting in their careers.
+They actively want to work in organisations that offer timely, relevant, and useful feedback to help them develop and progress in their careers.

-An effective performance management process is all about giving employees the freedom, opportunity, and licence to manage their own development.
-Encouraging employees to think about what they need to grow as employees, consider what training would be useful and the ability to ask for it creates workers who are engaged with the business and feel energised and enthusiastic.
+An effective performance management process gives employees the freedom, opportunity, and licence to manage their own development.
+Encouraging employees to think about what they need to grow as employees, consider what training would be helpful, and the ability to ask for it creates workers who are engaged with the business and feel energised and enthusiastic.
 It treats them like adults, empowering them to make decisions about their future.

 This emphasis on personal development can also extend to goals outside of work, using the same process to help them achieve important milestones.
-This approach may not work for all organisations, but it can build even stronger bonds between employees and the organisation.
+This approach may only work for some organisations, but it can build even stronger bonds between employees and the organisation.

 What insights can a performance management process provide to a business?

-Data, which provides useful insights into employee performance, is invaluable to an organisation.
+Data provides useful insights into employee performance and is invaluable to an organisation.
 It can highlight a whole range of information that senior leaders, managers and HR teams can act upon to improve the business.
-Performance management data is especially useful, providing indications on:
+Performance management data is beneficial, providing indications on:

-Employee engagement — if employees are regularly updating their progress against their objectives and giving and requesting feedback, it is highly likely that they are engaged with what they are doing and are motivated and productive employees.
+- Employee engagement — if employees regularly update their progress against their objectives and give and request feedback, they are highly likely engaged with what they are doing and are motivated and productive.

-Effective management — if managers are completing their reviews on time and providing regular feedback to employees it shows that they are engaged with their team and involved in their development.
+- Effective management — if managers complete their reviews on time and provide regular feedback to employees, it shows that they are engaged with their team and involved in their development.

-Employee retention/succession planning — employees who are requesting feedback and setting personal development goals are those that have a clear vision for their future and a desire to improve.
+- Employee retention/succession planning — employees requesting feedback and setting personal development goals have a clear vision for their future and a desire to improve.
 These are the employees an organisation should be looking to keep and help to thrive.

-Identifying training and development needs — if a number of employees are requesting training around a particular topic it could indicate a wider issue that exists across the organisation.
-By monitoring training requests, it is possible to spot these potential gaps and roll out wider training programmes, ensuring no one misses out.
+- Identifying training and development needs — if several employees request training around a particular topic, it could indicate a broader issue across the organisation.
+Monitoring training requests makes it possible to spot these potential gaps and roll out broader training programmes, ensuring no one misses out.

-Workplace culture — if employees are regularly updating their progress against objectives, requesting and providing feedback and completing reviews on time it indicates that the organisation has an inclusive, supportive culture where employees have grasped the opportunity to share their views and ask how they can improve.
-If any employees or managers are failing to complete reviews, update objectives or feedback when those around them are, it could indicate there is a bigger problem.
+- Workplace culture — if employees regularly update their progress against objectives, requesting and providing feedback and completing reviews on time, the organisation has an inclusive, supportive culture.
+One where employees have grasped the opportunity to share their views and ask how they can improve.
+If employees or managers fail to complete reviews, update objectives or give feedback when those around them are, it could indicate a bigger problem.
 This could involve their role, their team, or their personal lives.
-This should be the trigger for those exploratory conversations to uncover what the problem is and try to rectify the situation before it turns toxic.
+It should be the trigger for those exploratory conversations to uncover what the problem is and try to rectify the situation before it turns toxic.

 What is needed to make a performance management process effective?

-An effective performance management process needs to be something that adapts and changes as the business and outside environment changes too.
+An effective performance management process must adapt and change as the business and outside environment change.
 Just think about how much the world of work has changed over just the past 10 years, notwithstanding the current challenges presented by the Covid-19 pandemic.
 What employees want today has changed, as has what employers need to do to be successful.
 The last year has told us how difficult it is to predict the future, but it does tell us to be ready for anything and open to change.
-Making performance appraisals work in the modern workplace takes a flexible, agile and open mindset.
+Making performance appraisal work in the modern workplace takes a flexible, agile and open mindset.

 An effective performance management process must include:

-An emphasis on completing reviews on time.
-Everyone should be clear that this is not a tick box exercise and that reviews are important for development and growth, no one should be exempt from this.
+- An emphasis on completing reviews on time.
+Everyone should know that this is not a tick-box exercise and that reviews are vital for development and growth.
+No one should be exempt from this.

-Regular reviews to check that the approach is still fit for purpose.
-Investigate what is working well and what could be improved to ensure it is working as effectively as it possibly could.
+- Regular reviews to check that the approach is still fit for purpose.
+Investigate what works well and what could be improved to ensure it works as effectively as possible.

-A user-friendly online tool which makes it as easy and simple for everyone to make performance management part of their routine, which can be accessed no matter where employees may be working.
+- An effective performance management system makes it easy and straightforward for everyone to make employee performance management part of their routine, which you can access no matter where employees work.